bactensor/collateral-contracts/README.md

    - Validators adopt this updated code and prepare to enforce collateral requirements.

 - **Validator Deployment**
-   - The validator **creates an Ethereum (H160) wallet**, links it to their hotkey, and funds it with enough TAO to cover transaction fees.
+   - The validator **creates an Ethereum (H160) wallet**, associates it with their hotkey, and funds it with enough TAO to cover transaction fees.
    - The validator **deploys the contract**, requiring participating miners to stake collateral.
    - The validator **publishes the contract address** on-chain, allowing miners to discover and verify it.
    - Once ready, the validator **enables collateral-required mode** and prioritizes miners based on their locked amounts.

 - **Miner Deposit**
-   - Each miner **creates an Ethereum (H160) wallet**, links it to their hotkey, and funds it with enough TAO for transaction fees.
+   - Each miner **creates an Ethereum (H160) wallet**, associates it with their hotkey, and funds it with enough TAO for transaction fees.
    - Miners **retrieve** the validator's contract address from the chain or another trusted source.
    - They **verify** the contract is indeed associated with the intended validator.
    - Upon confirmation, miners **deposit** collateral by calling the contract's `deposit()` function.